BitBalloon/homepage/posts/2013-10-29-hosting-for-the-programmable-web.markdown

 Our mission for creating much more accessible and API-driven hosting platform doesn't end with our end users.
 BitBalloon's underlying infrastructure is open for other developers to leverage in their own services.

-If you're building web authoring tools, you can use BitBalloon to power your own "site aware", API-backed publishing infrastructure, but under your own brand!
+If you're building web authoring tools, you can use BitBalloon's infrastructure to power your own "site aware", API-backed web publishing using your own brand!